A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning: Details in ADMET Benchmark

-\textbf{Probing Network and Training Configuration.} Our detailed probing and evaluation setups follow prior work \citep{klaser2024minimol}.
-We adopt a lightweight probing setup, where a task-specific MLP head is trained on top of frozen molecular representations.
+\textbf{Probing network.} The probing network is implemented as a multi-layer perceptron (MLP), following prior works~\citep{klaser2024minimol,sypetkowski2024scalability}.
 The hidden dimension and the number of layers of the MLP are selected from $\{512, 1024, 2048\}$ and $\{2,3,4\}$, respectively.
-Here, the hidden representation at each layer is concatenated with the input, following the model design in prior work \citep{klaser2024minimol}.
+The hidden representation at each layer is concatenated with the input, following the model design in prior work~\citep{klaser2024minimol}.
 The dropout rate is fixed to $0.0$.
 The learning rate is selected from $\{1\mathrm{e}{-4}, 3\mathrm{e}{-4}, 5\mathrm{e}{-4}\}$, and the weight decay is $1\mathrm{e}{-5}$.
 Models are trained for $25$ or $200$ epochs.
-We use $32$ batch size.
+We use batch size $32$.
 Early stopping is applied with a patience of $25$ epochs, and a cosine learning-rate scheduler is used.
-The hyper-parameters are selected based on validation performance.
-For each random seed, five-fold cross-validation is performed by mixing the training and validation sets.
-Following prior work \citep{klaser2024minimol}, the predictions on the test dataset are obtained by averaging the outputs of five models trained using five-fold cross-validation on the training and validation datasets.
+Hyperparameters are selected based on validation performance.